 So as you know, Take Charge of Your Money is all about sorting out your finances and taking charge of what you have!
-If you only have R100 spare per month then let’s look at what we can do with it.
-And of course if you have more available then you can still read this to see what investment options are available.
+Let’s look at how you can invest with only R100 per month.
+Of course, if you have more available then you can still read this to see what investment options are available.
 I just want to show you that it is possible to invest with small amounts that you have.
 Don’t be discouraged!

 Before we start though, have a look at whether it’s better to save money or pay off debt.
 The bottom line is that if you have any debt with a high interest rate (over 15%) then you’ll almost certainly want to pay that off first.
 It’s pointless investing money at a lower rate than what you’re paying for your debt!